Chirag1522/TrackFlow/ARCHITECTURE.md

 | POST | `/api/plans` | super_admin | Create subscription plan |
 | PATCH | `/api/plans/:id` | super_admin | Update subscription plan |

-### GPS Module Note

-There is a GPS routes module in `apps/api/src/modules/gps/gps.routes.js`, but it is not currently mounted in `apps/api/index.js`.

 ## Redis and Queue Usage